sneikki/tidgrid/README.md

 # Quick usage

+## Inline stylesheet

+The easiest way to get going is to add link to [a hosted version](https://cdn.jsdelivr.net/gh/sneikki/tidgrid@v0.1.0-alpha/build/tidgrid.css) of Tidgrid.
+This is intended merely for development purposes, as it includes all of the generated CSS on your site.
+You'll usually use just a small subset of Tidgrid.
+Thus, it is wise to purge unused styles to reduce the amount of CSS deployed to production.

 ## Building

 Install dependencies by running `npm install`.
 Then run `npm run build` or `make build` to build Tidgrid from source.
 The build will be minimized,